nathanrhead/about-me/README.md

 * A math game where I read your mind.
 * A guessing game where you read my mind.
+* A list of the top ten Russian words by frequency and their translations into English.

 ### Author: Nathan Cox/seattle-201d68